 Appointed 1 July 2011 by the Minister of Conservation.
 James is a high country farmer and has a diverse background in agri-business, game animal management and conservation.
 He was the inaugural chair of the Canterbury/Aoraki Conservation Board and Pohatu Marine Reserve; past chair of NZ Deer Farmers Association; past Director of the Deer Industry New Zealand and the President of the NZ Association of Game Estates.

-The Guild family have a QEII covenant on their High Peak Station property located near Darfield in Canterbury, protecting 94 ha of braided shingle riverbed, sedgeland, tussockland and shrubland.
+The Guild family have two QEII covenant on their High Peak Station property located near Darfield in Canterbury, protecting braided shingle riverbed, sedgeland, tussockland and shrubland.

 Elected by members in the 2016 member elections.
 Donna has a background in resource management and is a Director of Cleardale Station, a 1400ha sheep and beef property in the Rakaia Gorge, Canterbury.
 She has governance experience and is interested in plant, ecosystem, and landscape conservation.
 Donna is Chair of the Ashburton Water Zone Committee and the Whitcombe Landcare Group, and worked with DOC and Solid Energy on the Stockton plateau to establish the Millerton Plateau Protection Society.
 She is a financial member of the National Trust and is currently (March 2016) in the process of covenanting a 37ha forest remnant on her property.